PierreGode/MMM-next-episode/README.md

 Scan the QR code from your mirror and a page will show your id and hash They might come together as a one line but the first 9 digits are the id and the rest is the hash.

 > [!NOTE]
-> You only need to set username and password for Next-Episode in the config.js to get the id and hash, after you added the ID and Hash to the config.js the username and password can be removed from config.js**.
+> After you added the ID and Hash to the config.js the username and password can be removed from config.js.

+> [!IMPORTANT]
-**Note:** Using special characters such as '+', '"', '^', '%', '$', '#', in your password can cause the link to break.
+>Using special characters such as '+', '"', '^', '%', '$', '#', in your password can cause the link to break.
 You may consider temporarily changing your password for this purpose.

 After adding values `id` and `hash_key` in the config above, restart the MagicMirror.